Approach slabs | DOT Cement, Rapid Set® Cement |

 HNTB – Kansas City, Mo., was selected to deliver Nebraska’s first design/build project: at 3,000 ft., one of the longest pedestrian bridges ever built.
 To ensure long-term durability through years of Midwestern seasonal changes, the firm chose Type K shrinkage-compensating grout made with Komponent® cement additive to fill the channels that house post-tensioned cables.

-New cross beams were placed within 24-hours to minimize traffic disruption.
-Concrete Mix, FLOW Control and SET Control were used to make the 10 concrete pedestals used to support the cross beams.
+When a tall truck took out a Texas bridge, the state DOT wanted new concrete cross beams placed within 24 hours to minimize traffic disruption.
+The deadline was met because Hunter Industries used Rapid Set® Concrete Mix, Rapid Set® FLOW Control, and Rapid Set® SET Control to make the 10 concrete pedestals required to support the cross beams.

-NCDOT performed a full rehab on the bascule bridge.
-The contractor removed and replaced the concrete surrounding the hinges and anchored the bearing plates that support the drawbridge.
-Using DOT Concrete Mix allowed the contractor to complete the work at night and have all bridge lanes opened to traffic on weekends and between 6 a.m. and 7 p.m.
+When North Carolina decided to fully rehabilitate a four-lane bascule bridge built in 1980, PLC Construction used Rapid Set® DOT Concrete Mix to complete the work at night and have all bridge lanes opened to traffic on weekends and between 6 a.m. and 7 p.m.
 Mondays through Thursdays.
+The material met the state's compressive strength requirement of 4000 psi in 3 hours.

 To prevent future shoving issues, Low-P FA1 Cement was used for the overlay.
 The work was completed in one weekend, and the result is a smooth riding surface that protects the underlying deck, providing long-lasting durability in Boston’s harsh freeze-thaw cycles.